 Reconciliation of Costs

-Within 90 days of notifying developers of its determination as to which bid was selected for a given project, the PMC will determine each project sponsor’s costs in evaluating the applications and selecting a developer for each project, and the PMC will refund or charge each project sponsor the difference between its costs and the application deposit.
-If a refund is owed to the project sponsor, the refund shall include interest with such interest calculated in accordance with section 35.19a(a(2) of FERC’s regulations.
-Further, a description of the costs to which an application deposit was applied, how the costs were calculated, and an accounting of the costs will be provided to each project sponsor.
+Within 90 days of notifying developers of its determination as to which bid was selected for a given project, the PMC will determine each project sponsor’s costs in evaluating the applications and selecting a developer for each project, and the PMC will refund or charge each project developer the difference between its costs and the application deposit.
+If a refund is owed to the project developers, the refund shall include interest with such interest calculated in accordance with section 35.19a(a(2) of FERC’s regulations.
+Further, a description of the costs to which an application deposit was applied, how the costs were calculated, and an accounting of the costs will be provided to each project sponsor. (what about if costs are above the deposit amount?
+Should we discuss that each developer would be billed an equal share of the amount over what was collected or does winning bidder pick up any amounts over what was budgeted?)

 Opportunity for Collaboration

 Intentions to collaborate on RFP responses, in the form of a joint bid between an Eligible Developer and one or more non-qualified developers, must be made known in an Eligible Developer’s response to the RFI released for the purposes of identifying all Interested Developers for a given project selected in the Regional Plan for purposes of cost allocation.
-Non-qualified entities (i.e. entities that have not been identified as an Eligible Developer through the Developer Qualification Process) can participate with qualified entities (Eligible Developers) on a collaborative proposal if the qualified entity assumes the liability for the entire proposal team.
+Non-qualified entities (i.e. entities that have not been identified as an Eligible Developer through the Developer Qualification Process) can participate with qualified entities (Eligible Developers) on a collaborative proposal if the Eligible Developer assumes the liability for the entire proposal team.

 If two or more Eligible Developers wish to collaborate on a joint bid, they need not indicate their intention in their RFI response, so long as each Eligible Developer has individually responded to the RFI so as to enable the PMC to conduct a COI check against all Interested Developers and the potential IEs.

-In the event collaboration results in a joint bid between two or more of a project’s identified beneficiaries, the bid should explicitly state the benefit of the collaboration.
+In the event collaboration results in a joint bid involving one or more of a project’s identified beneficiaries (that was my recollection of what Legal memo said about if a beneficiary is one of the bidders - I may be wrong and it may need two or more), the bid should explicitly state the benefit of the collaboration.

 Project Sponsor Application

-All Eligible Developers who have received the RFP for a project selected in the Regional Plan for purposes of cost allocation must submit a completed application form per the instructions provided in the PMC notice to the developer.
-The PMC will acknowledge receipt of the application to the project sponsor within five (5) days.
+All Eligible Developers who have received the RFP for a project selected in the Regional Plan for purposes of cost allocation must submit a completed Project Sponsor Application form by the deadline contained in the instructions provided in the PMC notice to the Eligible Developer.
+The PMC will acknowledge receipt of the application to the Eligible Developer within five (5) days.

 Contents of Project Sponsor Applications